Solo Travel in Kyrgyzstan

 Karakol offers mountaineering and trekking and is perfect for the adventurous GatG.
 It’s a city still untouched by tourism and was once a Russian settlement.
 The Karakol animal market is one of the must-sees here.

-Wellness GatGs should experience the healing geothermal properties of Jety-Oguz, located west of Karakol City.
-The area is named after the red rock formations which resemble the shape of seven bulls laying on the ground.
+One of the Kyrgyzstan things to do for the wellness GatG, is to experience the healing geothermal properties of Jeti-Oguz, located west of Karakol City, and less than 30 km away.
+The area is named after the red rock formations which resemble the shape of seven bulls laying on the ground and is one of the country's most iconic sights.

-This picturesque valley is 2200 metres above sea level and is 28 kms of red rocks and gorge, including the ‘Broken Heart’ rock.
-From Karakol you can also reach the Barskoon Waterfall, and Fairy Tale Canyon.
+This picturesque valley is 2200 metres above sea level and is 28 km of red rocks and gorge, including the ‘Broken Heart’ rock.
+Other things to do in Karakol is seeing the Barskoon Waterfall and the nearby Fairy Tale Canyon.

 History of Kyrgyzstan